Eye dropper: Overview

+History

+This liquid handling tool, known as the "Pasteur Pipette," was first invented by the renowned scientist Louis Pasteur in the 19th century.
+He is widely recognized for developing the pasteurization process, and the pipettes were named in his honor.

 Types

 Glass Pasteur pipette

-The two types of glass that are usually found in the laboratory and in the Pasteur pipette are Borosilicate glass and Soda lime glass.
+The two types of glass that are usually found in the laboratory and in the Pasteur pipette are borosilicate glass and soda–lime glass.
 Borosilicate glass is a widely used glass for laboratory apparatus, as it can withstand chemicals and temperatures used in most laboratories.
 Borosilicate glass is also more economical since the glass can be fabricated easily compared to other types.
-Soda lime glass, although not as chemically resistant as Borosilicate glass, are suitable as a material for inexpensive apparatus such as the Pasteur pipette.
+Soda lime glass, although not as chemically resistant as borosilicate glass, are suitable as a material for inexpensive apparatus such as the Pasteur pipette.

+Glass pasteur pipettes can be used to make spotters for thin layer chromatography after pulling it over a flame, though it may take some practice.

 Plastic Pasteur pipette

 Plastic Pasteur pipettes, also referred to as transfer pipettes, have their stems and bulbs in the form of a single piece made of soft plastic such as polyethylene.
 The bulb portion is thinner and therefore "squeezable", while the pipette portion is thick enough to be rigid.
-They commonly come in 1, 2, 3, and 5 ml which comes with a specific drop size of 10, 20, 25, 35, and 50 µl.
+They commonly come in 1, 2, 3, and 5 ml which comes with a specific drop size of 10, 20, 25, 35, and 50 μL.
 The volumes are usually marked on the stem, though the markings are rather crude and are not particularly accurate.

 A plastic dropper is relatively inexpensive and disposable, so they are often used to avoid cross-contamination.
 In a solution containing cells and/or protein, it reduces the loss of cell and/or protein that binds to glass.
 Some plastic pipettes include a long flexible tube that can be bent for drawing solution from small volume tubes.